Hairy Cell Leukemia Treatment (PDQ®)–Patient Version

 - Signs and symptoms of hairy cell leukemia include infections, tiredness, and pain below the ribs.

-- Tests that examine the blood and bone marrow are used to detect (find) and diagnose hairy cell leukemia.
+- Tests that examine the blood and bone marrow are used to diagnose hairy cell leukemia.

 - Certain factors affect treatment options and prognosis (chance of recovery).